Altovise Davis

-Biography
+Early life

-Born in Charlotte, North Carolina, as Altovise Joanne Gore, she was raised in Brooklyn, New York.
+Altovise Joanne Gore was born in Charlotte, North Carolina and raised in Brooklyn, New York.

+Career

 A life member of The Actors Studio, Gore worked during the 1960s as a chorus-line dancer in various musical shows both in London and on Broadway.

-Her relationship with Sammy Davis Jr. started in 1968 while they were working in the same show.
-They were married in a Philadelphia courthouse by the Rev. Jesse Jackson on May 11, 1970, and adopted a son, Manny, in 1989.

-Sammy Davis Jr. died from throat cancer on May 16, 1990, five days after their 20th wedding anniversary.

-Television and film roles

-In the 1970s and 1980s Altovise Davis made a few guest appearances in major TV series such as Charlie's Angels and CHiPs and minor roles in films such as Welcome to Arrow Beach (1974), Kingdom of the Spiders (1977), Boardwalk (1979), and Can't Stop the Music (1980).
+In the 1970s and 1980s, she made a few guest appearances in major TV series such as Charlie's Angels and CHiPs and minor roles in films such as Welcome to Arrow Beach (1974), Kingdom of the Spiders (1977), Boardwalk (1979), and Can't Stop the Music (1980).

-Both she and her husband were frequent panelists on the 1970s television game show Tattletales.
+Both she and her husband, Sammy Davis Jr., were frequent panelists on the 1970s television game show Tattletales.

-Taxes
+Personal life

+In 1968, Gore began a relationship with Sammy Davis Jr. They were married on May 11, 1970, by Reverend Jesse Jackson and adopted a son, Manny, in 1989.
+The couple remained married until Sammy Davis Jr.'s death in 1990.

 Long saddled with tax problems following the death of her husband, Altovise Davis was included in 2008 on the California Franchise Tax Board's list of the top 250 delinquent taxpayers, with $2,708,901.75 in unpaid personal income tax.

 Death

-She died of complications from a stroke on March 14, 2009, at age 65 in Los Angeles.
-She is interred in an unmarked grave at Forest Lawn Memorial Park in Glendale, California, next to her husband, Sammy Davis Jr.
+Davis died of complications from a stroke on March 14, 2009, at age 65 in Los Angeles.
+She is interred in an unmarked grave at Forest Lawn Memorial Park in Glendale, California, next to her husband.